arenaxr/arena-robot/README.md

    - `2`: 45 degree forward
    - `3`: Upward facing, USB port to the right
  - `scale_factor`: Optional.
 Defaults to 1.
 Scale factor to apply to body transformations.
+ - `jump_threshold_translation`: Optional.
+Defaults to 0.1.
+Position jump detection threshold in meters.
+This value should be relative to how frequent is the position data is obtained (200Hz for the T265).
+ - `jump_threshold_velocity`: Optional.
+Defaults to 20.
+Velocity jump detection threshold in meters/second.
+This value should be relative to how frequent is the velocity data is obtained (200Hz for the T265).

 #### sensor_vl53l5cx
 This is a lidar sensor that connects through I2C and addresses by toggling its LPn pins.
 It additionally supports the following arguments: